-Range Register:
+Range Register

-Each range shall have available a range register; this is a record of all persons using the range.
-At the point of entering the range the club member must sign and date the appropriate range register.
+A single Range Register is in use, located in the office; this is a record of all persons using the range.
+At the point of entering the range the club member must sign and date the Range Register, indicating the specific ranges that they shall be using.

-Guests are required to sign the visitor's register and the member responsible for such guest must sign next to the guest's details.
+Guests are required to sign the Visitors' Register and the member responsible for such guest must sign next to the guest's details.
 The Range Safety Officer on duty must sign in unaccompanied visitors.
-Should any person fail to sign the range register the Section or Club Safety officer may ask them to leave the range.
+Should any person fail to sign the Range Register the Section or Club Safety officer may ask them to leave the range.
 The Section or Club Safety Officer will ensure that the signing-in requirement is complied with by inspecting the Range Register.

-Authorised use of the range: Members
+Authorised use of the range

+Members

-Only fully paid up members may use the ranges of ECSC.
+Only fully paid-up members may use the ranges of ECSC, subject to the following exceptions:

-Visitors Guests of a Member
+Visitors - Guests of a Member